SuryaNageshBabu/Delivery_X-Database-Design-Implementation-and-Reporting/README.md

   Considering the nature of the service and based on my previous experience I assume that the delivery, customer satisfaction and store operations to maintain product quality are a few aspects which would be core to its value proposition to the customers.

   Different stakeholders involved directly and indirectly: Head of Operations, Customers, Store Operations manager, Operation associates, Delivery riders & Customer service.
 * **Declare the grain**

+  Having concluded on the key stakeholders, based on the requisites from the problem statement I beleive the grain of the data should be the different type of customer complaints at the store level and the timeline of theie timeline.

+  The company's database (a flat file containing a table with all the attributes relevant to the store, customer and customer complaints) [here](www.comingsoon.com).
+I have used this as my primary data source and I have further normalized this data to create a data model for better analysis.

 * **Identifying the dimensions**
 * **Identifying the facts**